Yangcy0126/Yangcy0126.github.io/content/home/academicAwards.md

   “Outstanding Paper Award” in The 8th Conference on Big Data, Artificial Intelligence, and FinTech, 2025

-  “Outstanding Paper Award” in The 6th Academic Annual Conference of the Quantitative Finance and Insurance Branch of the Chinese Society of Optimization, Overall Planning, and Economic Mathematics, 2024
+  “Outstanding Paper Award” in The 6th Academic Annual Conference of the Quantitative Finance and Insurance Branch of the CSOOPEM, 2024

   Sun Yat-sen University President's Scholarship, 2024